-BYDUREON is an extended-release formulation of exenatide, administered as an injection once every seven days (weekly).
+BYDUREON is an extended-release formulation of exenatide, administered as an injection once every 7 days (weekly).

 Type 2 Diabetes Mellitus